-In correspondence with the positive turnaround of sales in North Macedonia and Albania described in section V.1.1, combined sales to region South-Western Balkans (BGN 1,415 thousand) grew more than 6 times (by BGN 1,184 thousand), accounting for an increased share of 3% of consolidated revenues (as compared to just 1% in the first quarter of 2023).
+In correspondence with the positive change in sales in Telelink Albania and TBS Macedonia described in section II.1, combined sales to region South-Western Balkans increased by 19% or BGN 555 thousand to BGN 3,460 thousand, maintaining a share of 3% of consolidated revenues.

-In contrast with the other traditional clients making part of the leading regional telecom group serviced by the business pool of Comutel, Telelink Bosnia, TBS Montenegro and Telelink Slovenia, sales to subsidiaries of that group in Greece registered significant growth as compared to their temporary slowdown in 2023.
-Together with local sales in Romania, which were launched in the later months of 2023, the above development lead to a nearly fivefold increase (by BGN 1,434 thousand) of total sales to Other Balkan Markets (BGN 1,725 thousand) to 4% of consolidated revenues (comparing to jut 1% in the first quarter of 2023).
+In contrast with overall revenues from the other traditional clients making part of the leading regional telecom group serviced by the business pool of Comutel, Telelink Bosnia, TBS Montenegro and Telelink Slovenia, sales to subsidiaries of that group in Greece registered significant growth as compared to their temporary slowdown in 2023.
+Together with growing sales in Romania, the above development led to a threefold increase by BGN 2,674 thousand) of total sales to Other Balkan Markets, which reached BGN 4,010 thousand or 3% of consolidated revenues (comparing to just 1% in the first nine months of 2023).